Server Cloud Backup

 Oracle Server Backup

-Hands-free offsite backup of your company’s database; encrypted data transfer for maximum security.
-The Oracle server backup feature allows you to backup your Oracle server databases to your IDrive account, without interrupting the running Oracle server services.
+Automated offsite backups protect your organization’s Oracle databases with secure, encrypted data transfers.
+The Oracle database backup feature enables you to backup Oracle databases directly to your IDrive account without disrupting active database operations or interrupting services.

 Features

-• Authentication of the Oracle server database for backup.
+• Authentication of the Oracle database for backup.

-• Provision to backup Oracle server databases without interrupting the running Oracle server services.
+• Provision to backup the Oracle database without interrupting the running Oracle server services.

 • Provision to report the progress of backup jobs.